alexandru/epigrams-gekko-ec2-deployment/README.md

-# Scripts for Deploying Gekko on EC2
+# Gekko Deployment on EC2

 ## Installing the Scripts for Deployment